DataS-DHSC/DHSCcookiecutter/{{ cookiecutter.repo_name }}/README.md

 To start using this project, [first make sure your system meets its requirements](#requirements).

-It's suggested that you install this pack and it's requirements within a virtual environment.
+It's suggested that you install this pack and its requirements within a virtual environment.

 ## Installing the package (Python Only)